 - 1/4 teaspoon pepper

 - 1/4 teaspoon garlic powder

 - In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
 Transfer to a greased roasting pan.
-Add the noodles, corn, peas and mushrooms; mix well.
+Stir in the noodles, corn, peas and mushrooms.

 Reviews forCasserole for a Crowd

 "We loved this recipe!
 I made it as written, except I substituted elbow macaroni for the egg noodles because I was out of the noodles.
 Also, didn't use the peas because my family doesn't like them.
 Was a huge hit!
 I was going to cut the recipe in half because there are only four of us, but I'm glad I didn't as most of the casserole went for supper with enough leftover for today's lunches!
 Thanks for sharing this recipe!"